darmuh/TerminalStuff/README.md

  - kick: Base game pushed out a hotfix for the kick function and I believe this has resolved any issues with the kick command in current mod.
  - (kick) will leave disabled by default as there doesn't seem to be too much demand for this feature anymore.
  - modlist: Config was not set up properly and this command was always enabled regardless of config option.

-  ### Known issues/bugs
- - Lever seems to require two pulls from terminal sometimes.
- - (lever) I think this has to do with leaving the terminal before it processes the full action.
-Hoping to have fixed it in this update but needs more testing.

 ## [1.2.1]
  ### Fixed